ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2020.11/+article.md

 title: Harvest • November 2020
 ---

-Hey folks, welcome back to the Harvest!
+Hello and welcome back to the Harvest!
 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.

-## Article of the month
+## pieces

 ![article of the month hero image#f#fb](https://letterstoanewdeveloper.files.wordpress.com/2020/11/gary-chan-yzszn3qvheo-unsplash.jpg?w=640&#038;h=480&#038;crop=1 "[[Letters To A New Developer](https://letterstoanewdeveloper.com/2020/11/23/always-leave-the-code-better-than-you-found-it/)] Always leave the code better than you found it")